KathleenScriver/intro_to_rails/README.md

 ### Step Two: Follow the Errors
 * We're "dream-driving" the development of this app so we'll start with what we want the users to see.
 When a user visits `localhost:3000/cats` they should see a list of all the cats, the cat's name, and the cat's breed.
+* Currently when we visit `localhost:3000/cats`, we get errors.
+Follow these errors to build your feature.